icons8/lunacy-docs/docs/release-notes/index.md

 * `Ctrl`+`Shift`+`Alt`+`0` / `⌥``Shift``⌘``0` — reset scale

-### Professional Team PLan
+### Professional Team Plan

-Now, you can subscribe to the Professional Team PLan and get:
+Now, you can subscribe to the Professional Team Plan and get:

 * Unlimited number of team documents
 * Unlimited version history